pyros2097/pine/README.md

 # :yum: yum
-Early draft/designs of a programming language I want to create
+Early draft/designs of a programming language I want to create.

+## Features
-No Package Management (KISS, DRY), only one way to do things.
+1. No Package Management (KISS, DRY), only one way to do things.
 You do something do it well don't reproduce stuff.
 Its Highly opionated. ex: cli, no-term, http.
 In go we mostly only need to use the std package.
 All new packages will need to request to be added.
 All std packages will be in a separate repo in the same organization.
-Third party packages will also have the same convention and the oyrganization will act as the registry and optimize it using some generated json file or something.
+Third party packages will also have the same convention and the organization will act as the registry and optimize it using some generated json file or something.
 This is so that it is modular and that each package can be updated separately.

-Maybe integrated into vim completely.

-Fully Object Oriented no primitive types only objects to work on.
-Everything is an object.
+2. Fully Object Oriented no primitive types only objects to work on.
+Everything is an object (like pony or scala will use comp)
-Whether to have functions as first class citizens.
+Whether to have functions as first class citizens.No functions only classes and objects.
+Maybe static. iler hacks to make literals behave like objects)
+3. Maybe integrated into vim completely.

-No Globals(maybe)
+4. No Globals(maybe)
-Reduce Capital Letters (unlike go)
-Reduce using Shift Key

-No Math Library, Everything should be encapsulated within Number class like pony.

-No functions only classes and objects.
-Maybe static.

-Scripting support and can be compiled also.
-But default it should be a lot like power shell (i.e. shell scripting features inbuilt (ls, grep, sed, cut) and also possible to make complete console ui's using it.(only console for now)
+5. Proper Error Handling.
+Stream/Railway oriented design (Maybe)

-## Syntax
+## Parsing
 PEG Parser with integrated lexing and maybe incremental compiling.
 The compiler will format all code and also on lint errors fail.
 They may be separate processes though.
 The standard case is camelCase and no other.
-2 Spaces or tab width = 2 for indentation.
+2 Spaces for indentation.

 For faster compilation maybe the compiler will only check the current package source and does not check whether the function exists in other packages.
 This type checking should be done by the gocode like daemon within the editor this will speed up compilation time (maybe).
+Inc remental Compilation (yeah as long as I can prouduce the same machine code every single time) Only vim support.

 The linter, formatter, compiler all will be within itself.
 The language should be very strict and highly opionated to and must be like a single person use case.
 It cannot be diverged from the de-facto standard layout.